 To respond to this need, the College endeavors to provide a multiplicity of academic, social and cultural activities which increase international/intercultural understanding.
-On display on all campuses is a brochure entitled Courses and Activities with International and Intercultural Dimensions, which highlights these activities.
+On display on all campuses is a brochure entitled "Courses and Activities with International and Intercultural Dimensions", which highlights these activities.

 As part of its academic program, the College now offers courses which have been modified to include international studies content, through a United States Department of Education grant.
-The modified courses, in addition to the regular subject material outlined in the courses descriptions in this catalog, contain material to help students understand the course content on an international level.
-Students who take these courses can expect to gain a better understanding of other cultures and / or to be better informed about international events which effect their daily lives. continued next page
+The modified courses, in addition to the regular subject material outlined in the course descriptions in this catalog, contain material to help students understand the course content on an international level.
+Students who take these courses can expect to gain a better understanding of other cultures and/or to be better informed about international events which effect their daily lives.
+The following is a list of these courses: